inertialsense/docs.inertialsense.com/docs/user-manual/reference/bootloader.md

 The following are known issues in the IMX-5.0 bootloader.

-- **UART 50s Disable** - As of version v5g and prior, all UARTs get disabled if no handshake sequence is received within 50 seconds of the bootloader start.
+- **UART 50s Disable** - (Version v5g and prior) All UARTs get disabled if no handshake sequence is received within 50 seconds of the bootloader start.
 The USB port does not automatically close due to no handshake reception.